 FIND OUT MORE:

-All these photographs are part of our collections at the British Architectural Library.
-Admission is free and all are welcome to visit our Library.
+All these images are part of our collections at the British Architectural Library.
+Admission is free and everyone is welcome to visit our Library.
+Discover more images from our collections online via RIBApix or contact our Information Centre if you have any questions about architecture.